AppPETs/developer-guidelines/PlanningPhase.md

 When planning the application design, consider not which purpose you design the app for but also take into account that users might find alternative ways to use the app which can have an impact on other users of the device.

-~~in what context the app shall be used.
-For instance, an emergency alert app might be intended for covering certain geographical areas, particular periods of time or predefined cases.~~
-~~An app might be used, though, for other purposes not intended in the first place. ~~

 *For examle a firewall app can give you information about other apps' illegitimate connections to the internet.
 Yet it might also give end users a tool to secretly record and monitor other users' internet activities.*

 **Be creative about potentially harmful ways to use of your app.
 Think about safeguards against illegitimate uses.**